-- Staff in higher-risk roles are subject to more thorough vetting. - Temporary staff in higher risk roles are subject to the same level of vetting as permanent members of staff in similar roles. - Where employment agencies are used, the firm periodically satisfies itself that the agency is adhering to the agreed vetting standard. - Tailored training is in place to ensure staff knowledge is adequate and up to date. - New staff in customer-facing positions receive financial crime training tailored to their role before being able to interact with customers. - Training has a strong practical dimension (e.g. case studies) and some form of testing. - The firm satisfies itself that staff understand their responsibilities (e.g. computerised training contains a test). - Whistleblowing procedures are clear and accessible, and respect staff confidentiality.
+Examples of good practice Examples of poor practice Staff in higher-risk roles are subject to more thorough vetting.
+Temporary staff in higher risk roles are subject to the same level of vetting as permanent members of staff in similar roles.
+Where employment agencies are used, the firm periodically satisfies itself that the agency is adhering to the agreed vetting standard.
+Tailored training is in place to ensure staff knowledge is adequate and up to date.
+New staff in customer-facing positions receive financial crime training tailored to their role before being able to interact with customers.
+Training has a strong practical dimension (e.g. case studies) and some form of testing.
+The firm satisfies itself that staff understand their responsibilities (e.g. computerised training contains a test).
+Whistleblowing procedures are clear and accessible, and respect staff confidentiality. preventative functions effectively, exposing the firm to financial crime risk.Staff vetting is a one-off exercise.